cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-cluster.md

 1. PostgreSQL nodes' CA path (CA is the same for all the cluster nodes).
 2. RabbitMQ nodes' CA path (CA is the same for all the cluster nodes).

-* We will also need to configure the following for each node:
+* We will also need to configure the following for each cloudify manager node:

-   1. certificate (cert) path - A certificate signed by the given CA that specifies the node's IP("postgresql_client_cert_path" under ssl_inputs).
+   1. postgresql client certificate path - A certificate signed by the given CA that specifies the node's IP("postgresql_client_cert_path" under ssl_inputs).
-   1. key path - The key associated with the certificate(postgresql_client_key_path under ssl_inputs).
+   1. postgresql client key - The key associated with the certificate(postgresql_client_key_path under ssl_inputs).